liedekef/events-made-easy/readme.txt

 See the FAQ section at the [Official site](https://www.e-dynamics.be/wordpress/).

 == Changelog ==
+= 2.5.3 (2024//) =
+* Fix a typo causing custom field not to be rendered in the frontend add event form

 = 2.5.2 (2024/07/28) =
 * Remove duplicate code from frontend submit
 * Make sure the location id gets passed from frontend submit form (if selecting existing location), and latitude and longitude get added automatically